 What, this wasn’t the initial plan, it’s got to be all open and stuff!

-While there is indeed a certain degree of truth to that, technology always evolves and it’s natural to continue finding new ways to adapt it to our needs.
+While there is indeed a certain degree of truth to that, the technology always evolves and it’s natural to continue finding new ways to adapt it to our needs.
 Private blockchains are exactly that – a reiteration of an initial concept with its own function and an important part to play in the whole scheme of things.

 Control over transaction management within private blockchains is typically centralized and vested into a central overseer, in addition to the select participants who can view, audit and change the ledger.
 DLT, in this case, is, in essence, being used as a fully-fledged database.
 A great example of a private blockchain is

 With full internal control on hands, private blockchains’ most common application scenario is the improvement or migration of existing storage infrastructure.
-Their implementation is most suited for organizations who are looking to have themselves an upgrade from traditional internal processes.
+Their implementation is most suited for organizations that are looking to have themselves an upgrade from traditional internal processes.
 When designed correctly, private blockchains can be easily utilized to improve organizational efficiency and bring an enterprise’s decision-making systems a step closer to being optimized and automated.

 Coming in last (but not least!) in the list is the consortium blockchain, a hybrid architecture, and safe-haven for all those seeking a sort of a middle ground between the public and private camps.
 Just as its public counterpart, consortium blockchains rely on consensus.
 And just as its private one, the network assigns a select group who collectively exercises total control over the network’s governance structure.